confluentinc/examples/operator/gke-base/docs/index.rst

 is configured to control your ``GKE`` account.

-If you already have a cluster you will be using for the demo, ensure ``kubectl`` is configured with that cluster's context and skip to :ref:`_quickstart-demos-operator-gke-running`.
+If you already have a cluster you will be using for the demo, ensure ``kubectl`` is configured with that cluster's context and skip to :ref:`running-the-demo`.

 The following table documents the variables that can be used to configure the GKE cluster creation.
 The cluster is created using the ``gcloud container clusters create`` command.
 Most of the variables